 Not to worry.
 It’s still possible to have a brilliant time at Disneyland even if it’s colder than a polar bear’s toenails – as demonstrated when Flea and I visited last year for Christmas at Disneyland Paris.
 You just need to plan strategically.
 Your goals are to MAXIMISE warmth, and MINIMISE queueing in the cold.
 It also helps if your big brother has fully retained every single moment of his Scout training, and approaches each day like a military hike, to be mapped out and planned for maximum achievement!

-Here are our top tips if you’re going to Disneyland Paris during a cold snap:
+Here are our top tips if you’re going to Disneyland Paris in the Winter:

 Stay Close: If you can, stay at a hotel close to the resort.
 We stayed at the Disneyland Hotel, which is right at the entrance to Disneyland Parc and Walt Disney Studios, which meant wherever we were, it was only a 10 minute walk back to the hotel if we needed to.
 Squirrelling away of croissants at breakfast is probably frowned upon, but they’ll come in later when you’re standing in line for something and the kids start complaining that they’re STARVING.
 It’s a gorgeous hotel, and you’ve got to love a hotel where the turndown service tuck in your child’s teddy bears each evening, ready for bed.